Writer | Director | Producer | Animator

 Laurie is a Hawaii-born environmental documentary artist who investigates tensions between humans and nature.
 She has exhibited her art in New York, Los Angeles, Hawaii and internationally, in the UK, South Africa and Brazil and shown her award-winning films at DOC NYC, BAMcinemaFest and PS1MoMA.
 She was selected for the Firelight Media Lab Fellowship and Uniondocs Collaborative Fellowship, and several international artist residencies.
 She has an MFA in Integrated Media Arts from CUNY Hunter College, BA & BS in Art and Communications from Bradley University, and studied art at Lorenzo De’ Medici in Florence and Pratt Institute in NY.
 Laurie is an Assistant Professor at University of Hawaiʻi-West Oʻahu Academy for Creative Media.

-Anne is an award-winning Director of Photography of narrative and documentary film for over 25 years based in Honolulu, Hawaiʻi.
+Anne is an award-winning Director of Photography & Producer of narrative and documentary film for over 25 years based in Honolulu, Hawaiʻi.
 Her recent work on TREELESS MOUNTAIN and MARGARITA WITH A STRAW screened at the Toronto International Film Festival, BFI Film Festival and Tribeca Film Festival and won several awards.
 Her directorial debut, WAKING MELE, screened at Sundance Film Festival.
 She holds a BA in English from the University of Hawaiʻi and an MFA from USC with an emphasis in Directing and Cinematography.
 Anne is an Associate Professor at University of Hawai’i – Mānoa Academy for Creative Media.

 Director of Photography